Four programmes at a glance

 - The IB Diploma Programme, for students aged 16 to 19, is an academically challenging and balanced programme of education with final examinations that prepares students for success at university and beyond.

-- The IB Career-related Certificate, for students aged 16 to 19, is the newest offering from the IB.
-The IBCC incorporates the vision and educational principles of the IB Programmes into a unique offering specifically designed for students who wish to engage in career-related learning.
+- IB Career-related Programme, for students aged 16 to 19, is the newest offering from the IB.
+The CP incorporates the vision and educational principles of the IB Programmes into a unique offering specifically designed for students who wish to engage in career-related learning.

 How does the IB define "international education"?The International Baccalaureate® (IB) chooses to define "international education" according to the following criteria.